-I love a freshly baked, Classic Apple Pie recipe, preferably baked in a deep dish.
+I love a freshly baked, Classic American Apple Pie, preferably baked in a deep dish.
 I especially love the American style cinnamon spiced apple pie recipes like I grew up with.
-It’s even tastier served ‘a la mode’ with vanilla ice-cream.
+It's even tastier served 'a la mode' with vanilla ice-cream.

-Making shortcrust pastry is quick and easy, however many people prefer to buy pastry in the freezer section of the supermarket, ready to use when you are.
-That would speed up the recipe, all you would need to do is buy the apples, peel and slice, season and bake.
-I have included my shortcrust pastry recipe.
-You can just cover the pie with a pastry sheet, but a lattice top pie looks much nice, and only take a few minutes longer to make.
-It takes longer make a lattice top of a pie, but it looks much nicer.
+Making shortcrust pastry is quick and easy, however many people prefer to buy pastry in the freezer section of the supermarket.
+It's always ready to be thawed and used, and is quick and easy.
+This speeds up the recipe prep time.
+All you need to do is buy the apples, peel and slice, season and bake.
+If you want to make it from scratch, I have included my shortcrust pastry recipe.

 I love the mixture of baked apples with brown sugar, cinnamon and spices.
 It just takes me back to my childhood and reminds me of autumn and Thanksgiving.
-Classic Apple Pie recipe, a comforting fall treat, perfect with a cup of tea.
+American Apple Pie, a comforting fall treat, perfect with a cup of tea.
 Bon Appetit! Приятного аппетита!

 - 2 cups flour